abstractmachines/r-stats-probability/README.md

 Note in R, the "density function," invoked via `dhyper(y, r, N-r, n)`, this function measures a discrete random variable's scalar value, such as our hypergeometric example in R; there's a bit of oddness here, since we've used this function for _discrete_ random variables.

 Also in R, the "probability distribution function" is invoked via `phyper(4, r, N-r, n)`.

+## What Is Density?
+A Mathematician's Perspective

+> _And a preparation for density functions in probability._

+Recall Real Analysis, and that the real numbers can be constructed via Dedekind cuts of rational numbers [link](https://en.wikipedia.org/wiki/Construction_of_the_real_numbers); recall that "rationals are dense in the reals," [stack exchange](https://math.stackexchange.com/questions/1027970/what-does-it-mean-for-rational-numbers-to-be-dense-in-the-reals), Wikipedia dense set and topology [here](https://en.wikipedia.org/wiki/Dense_set).

+Basically, there are a lot of "density" discussions with the real numbers, as such.

+Take any interval on the real number line.
+"Subdivide" that interval into many "subdivisions."

+There are "infinite" real numbers, or subdivisions, in that interval (arguably countable or uncountable).

+The big picture is, they're infinite, or close enough to infinite that it doesn't matter.

+This is what "density" looks like.
+(The articles above are about this, regarding the real numbers, as well as rational and irrational numbers, and constructing the real number line from a hybrid of rational and irrational numbers like Dedekind, which is very fun Real Analysis stuff).

+So, that's what "density" is: take an interval on the real number line, subdivide it quite a lot into infinite subdivisions, and hey, that's "dense."

+Continuous variables are analyzed on an _interval_.